- Home

 South Salt Lake Police hold two sessions of Youth Summer Camp for 4th and 5th graders.

-The 2023 SSLPD Youth Summer Camp will be held:
+The 2025 SSLPD Youth Summer Camp will be held: June 2025

 The camp students will meet at Central Park Community Center at 2797 South 200 East by the park/pavilion.
-Breakfast, lunch and snacks are served daily.
+Breakfast, lunch, and snacks are served daily.

 NOVA